Skip to content

 1. A new docs/migrations/v{X.Y}.md page following the template of the most recent migration page.

-4. CHANGELOG entries cross-linked to the migration page.
+3. CHANGELOG entries (via a changeset) cross-linked to the migration page.

 Treat these like CHANGELOG bumps: required in the same PR, not “I’ll do it later.”
-Stale skill content actively misleads users (and Claude) into recommending APIs that no longer exist.
+Stale migration content actively misleads users (and Claude) into recommending APIs that no longer exist.